reqsock/reqsock/README.md

 ## License

-Copyright (c) 2024–2026 ReqSock.
+Copyright (c) 2024–2026 Reqsock.
 All Rights Reserved.

 This is proprietary software.
 Unauthorized copying, distribution, modification, reverse engineering, or use of this software is strictly prohibited.
 See [LICENSE](LICENSE) for the full End-User License Agreement.